bahim22/AppQL/docs/notes-schema.md

 # Notes for Schema

+___
+*Key*:

+- Ops: Operations
+- GQL: GraphQL

+___

 ## Schema

-A. schema.ts: generate schema w/ *Nexus*
+A. *schema.ts*: generate schema w/ *Nexus*

-- A schema is a collection of type definitions (hence "typeDefs") that together define the "shape" of queries that are executed against your data
+- defines structure/shape of the queries that'll be executed on the data
 - Schema is req so the gql service can define a set of types that describes the set of possible data one can query on that service
-- The type def enables a query which will return an array from server
+- The type def (collection of type definitions) of a schema enables a query which will return an array from server
-- defines structure of the data

 1. 1st output file: Nexus creates a GQL schema file w/ type *.graphql*
    1. GQL Schema Definition Langauge (*SDL*) which sets the structure of the API